cproof/gdpr-webcheck/README.md

 GDPR-Webcheck
 =============

-> Perform a basic check for potential GDPR problems with Websites
+> Perform a basic check for potential GDPR problems with websites

 Performed checks
 ----------------